Bearbrice/BerclazFardel_VSFly/README.md

 ## Usage

 You can directly launch it from Visual Studio.
 First run the API part (API solution) via IIS Express and then the client WebApplication (other solution) in IIS Express as well.

+## Patterns documentation

+We wrote documentation for the patterns we used in this project.
+It is available on this repository in the pdf file named *BerclazFardel_VSFly_Patterns_VF.pdf*.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/) :octocat: